 Leon is charged and later convicted of attempted burglary, heroin possession with intent to distribute, disorderly conduct and unlawful possession of a firearm.

-Damien continues to call Rachel back at her home in Detroit and she continues not to care.
+Damien continues to call Rachel back at her home in Detroit and she continues to not give a crap.